Views:

 Domains A and B

-• Subaccount A: read and edit
+• Subaccount A: read, edit, and delete

 • Subaccount B: read only